Oklahoma City Accolades

 Sept.
 30, 2014 - Bureau of Economic Analysis

-Oklahoma continues to see impressive manufacturing growth through the first half of the fiscal year.
+Oklahoma continues to see impressive manufacturing growth through the first half of the year.
 In fact the Bureau of Economic Analysis ran the numbers and the Sooner state paced the nation in manufacturing earnings growth of durable goods from the first to second quarter of 2014.
 Oklahoma saw a 4.1 percent increase, a full half a percent higher than the next closest state on the list.

 Five Metro Schools Ranked Among America's Best